 Coronavirus and lockdown are broadcasted all day and with the influence of social media, we are subjected to information on the disease continuously.
 I found that when I read every article and news story, I was becoming overwhelmed.
 Whilst it is good to stay informed, it is worth setting limits on when you check the news, and only using specific, reliable sources.

 5. Find ways to keep connected with a network

 For me, it has been really important to talk to people and keep connected with the outside world.
 I have not only used this to catch up with family and friends, but I have also found a new network of people who share this journey with me.
-I look forward to the Virtual Cuppa’s hosted by Mobilise every day at 4pm.
-I have gained so much from getting to know other Carers and their stories.
+I look forward to the Virtual Cuppa’s hosted by Mobilise every day from Monday to Friday.
+I have gained so much from getting to know other carers and their stories.
 We have also shared top tips, ideas, resources and lots of well-needed laughter.